Skip to content

 Now what?

-If you’re a recent graduate, congratulations!
 You have essentially entered this new and exciting world of adulthood.
 You are now independent and responsible for your own choices.
-You can do what you want.
+You can do whatever you want.

 And that means it’s time to take responsibility for your faith.